awesomeahi95/LaVie-Insurance/README.md

 Using a z-score standard scaler method we took our poly-transformed data and scaled it before applying the regularisation methods.

-To improve our coefficients and simplify our model we decided to run
+To improve our coefficients and simplify our model we decided to run a series of regularisation tests using lasso, ridge and elastic net regressions with several alpha levels.
+We once again applied the 5-fold validation process to find the best R^2 value across model types with the optimal level.
+Our rationale at this point is to come back to our stakeholders and make sure the regression is as simple as possible to apply it in a business context.

 ## Structure of Notebook: